charl-potgieter/AustralianSchoolMaths/content/docs/NSW/Year 12 Ext 1/Topics/By year cumulative/Calculus.md

      - if concavity changes it is a point of inflection
      - if concavity changes and f'(x)=0 it is a horizontal point of inflection

+To test whether concavity changes test f''(x) just to the left and the right of the point being investigated.

 **Stationary points**
  - Local minimum point